ninanovikoffr/ninanovikoffr/README.md

 # Nina Novikoff 🧿

-Undergraduate student in **Computer Science** at **UFLA – Universidade Federal de Lavras**.
+Undergraduate student **currently pursuing a B.Sc. in Computer Science at UFLA – Universidade Federal de Lavras**.
-Focused on strengthening programming foundations and exploring creative areas such as 3D modeling and animation.
+Designer and **Front-End Developer** at **Emakers Jr.**, and research student in a VR project applied to telemedicine in the post-pandemic context.

 ---

 ## About Me

-- 🎓 Currently pursuing a B.Sc. in Computer Science at UFLA
+- 🎓 Currently enrolled in the Computer Science program at UFLA
-- 📌 Interests: algorithms, software development, 3D modeling, animation, UI/UX design and front-end development.
+- 🧩 Designer and Front-End Developer at **Emakers Jr.**
+- 🕶️ Research member in a **Scientific Initiation project focused on Virtual Reality for telemedicine**, exploring immersive technologies for healthcare in a post-pandemic scenario
+- 🧍‍♀️ Within this project, I contribute specifically to the **development of realistic human avatars**, working with **rigging, weight painting, and real-time body motion mapping**
+- 🎮 Strong interest in **game development**, **interactive systems**, **3D character creation**, and **VR experiences**
+- 🎨 Expanding knowledge in modeling, rigging, deformation and real-time rendering
-- 📖 Committed to continuous learning in both technical and visual computing fields
+- 📖 Focused on continuous development in software engineering and visual computing
-- 🛠️ Involved in academic projects focused on problem solving and technical growth

 ---